 What is Keratoconus?

 Keratoconus occurs when the cornea becomes thin and slowly bulges outward into a cone-like shape.
-This results in blurry vision and may cause sensitivity to light.
+Corneal thinning results in blurry vision and may cause sensitivity to light.
 This condition usually begins around puberty and slowly progresses into the mid-30s.

 KNOW YOUR DOCTOR